 The next destination for the T-QUAL Tick Tour will be the Northern Territory later this month.
 I’m pretty sure when Matt Moran is in a cage, diving with crocodiles, he’ll wish he was back in Tasmania.
 The Tassie Devil will most likely seem quite tame then!

-Think Tasmania dined at Henry’s Restaurant (part of the Henry Jones Art Hotel in Hobart) as a guest of Tourism Australia and the organisers of the T-QUAL Tick Tour.
+Think Tasmania dined at Henry’s Restaurant (part of the Henry Jones Art Hotel in Hobart) as a guest of Tourism Australia.
+The organisers of the T-QUAL Tick Tour supplied information and photos of Matt Moran to Think Tasmania.